ers-stars/dolphot_jwst/docs/source/dracoII/acs.rst

 splitgroups
 ^^^^^^^^^^^^

-The next preprocessing step is to run the DOLPHOT utility splitgroups.
-The ACS camera has two chips, 1 and 2.  splitgroups creates .fits files for each of the chips.
+The next preprocessing step is to run the DOLPHOT utility *splitgroups*.
+The ACS camera has two chips, 1 and 2.  *splitgroups* creates .fits files for each of the chips.
 It needs to be run on each flc and the drc image.

 .. code-block:: bash